Evacuation of Campus Buildings or Entire Campus

 Download: Print Friendly Evacuation Gathering Areas Map.pdf

 When it is necessary to completely evacuate the campus due to emergency conditions, a systematic and controlled approach will be used.
 When campus buildings are deemed safe for occupancy, personnel will be held at their current locations pending evacuation.
 Where campus buildings are deemed unsafe the Gathering area will be used.
-Following the decision to order the evacuation of the CSU Stanislaus campus, the University President or his/her representative shall notify:
+Following the decision to order the evacuation of the Stanislaus State campus, the University President or his/her representative shall notify:

 - The Chief of University Police or his/her representative of the need to evacuate.